JY-maru/pixelNeRF-SSU/README.md

 ## 📜 Acknowledgement & Citation

-This project builds upon the official implementation of **Pixel-NeRF**.
+This project builds upon the official implementation of [PixelNeRF](https://github.com/sxyu/pixel-nerf) .
 We optimized it for constrained environments (Colab) by introducing FPN encoders, Variance-based feature aggregation, and Geometric data pruning.

 If you use this code for your research, please cite the original Pixel-NeRF paper: